Chart Color Schemes

 Heidelberg Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 29.2% of residents currently enrolled in formal education.
 This includes 8.5% in tertiary education, 8.2% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education